brimdata/zed/docs/data-model/zst.md

 #### Presence Columns

-The presence column is logically a sequence of booleans, one for each position in the original column, indicating whether a value is unset or present.
+The presence column is logically a sequence of booleans, one for each position in the original column, indicating whether a value is null or present.
-The number of values in the encoded column is equal to the number of values present so that unset values are not encoded.
+The number of values in the encoded column is equal to the number of values present so that null values are not encoded.

 Instead the presence column is encoded as a sequence of alternating runs.
 First, the number of values present is encoded, then the number of values not present,